Schizoid personality disorder: Epidemiology

 It remains unclear how prevalent the disorder is.
-It may be present in anywhere from 0.5% to 7% of the population and possibly 14% of the homeless population.
+It may be present in anywhere from 0.9% to 1.3% and possibly 3.1% of the population.
 Gender differences in this disorder are also unclear.
 Some research has suggested that this disorder may occur more frequently in men than women.
 SzPD is uncommon in clinical settings (about 2.2%) and occurs more commonly in males.
 It is rare compared with other personality disorders.
 Philip Manfield suggests that the "schizoid condition", which roughly includes the DSM schizoid, avoidant and schizotypal personality disorders, is represented by "as many as forty percent of all personality disorders."
 Manfield adds: "This huge discrepancy [from the ten percent reported by therapists for the condition] is probably largely because someone with a schizoid disorder is less likely to seek treatment than someone with other axis-II disorders."
 A 2008 study assessing personality and mood disorder prevalence among homeless people at New York City drop-in centers reported an SzPD rate of 65% among this sample.
 The study did not assess homeless people who did not show up at drop-in centers, and the rates of most other personality and mood disorders within the drop-in centers were lower than that of SzPD.
 The authors noted the limitations of the study, including the higher male-to-female ratio in the sample and the absence of subjects outside the support system or receiving other support (e.g., shelters) as well as the absence of subjects in geographical settings outside New York City, a large city often considered a magnet for disenfranchised people.